We are committed to providing an accessible user experience for all website visitors.

 Homewood Suites by Hilton Anaheim Convention Center (as low as $174 a night) — This all-suites hotel has a lot to offer a large group at an affordable price point.
 The larger family suites have bunk beds and a sofa bed.
 You can save on food costs with the included daily buffet breakfast.
 Plus, adults can fill up on small plates and wine at the complimentary evening social Monday through Thursday.
 The hotel has guest laundry facilities, a gym and grills outside in case you want to BBQ.
 Suites also feature fully-equipped kitchens.
 With a pool, arcade, game room, putting green and basketball court, this is a good hotel for families who like to play.
 We like this hotel for trips with extended family because there are so many fun places to hang out together.

 Springhill Suites Anaheim Resort/Convention Center — This hotel's suites have a separate living space with a sofa bed, and the Family Suite can sleep up to seven!
 We like saving extra green by enjoying their free hot breakfast (more money for churros later!).
-It’s about an 11-minute walk to Disneyland.
+It’s about a 15-minute walk to Disneyland.

 Doubletree Suites by Hilton Hotel Anaheim (as low as $177 a night) — With two queen beds and a sofa bed, these suites work well for families of six.
 Plus, the whole family gets to enjoy chocolate chip cookies upon check-in!
 Yum.